 What we do know, is that torrijas are most traditionally made by soaking day old bread in wine.
 And this gives us a bit of a clue to the Christian connection.

 Christ’s body is considered the “bread of life”.
 And, He gave us wine as a symbol of the blood that He shed for us on the cross.
 Therefore, the use of bread and wine in torrijas, makes these wine-infused French toasts a wonderful symbol of the death of Christ that we remember during the Lenten and Easter seasons.

 How to Make Spanish Torrijas

 Torrijas are made with a slightly different method that we traditionally think of for French toast in the States.

 (Actually, they’re made more like Brazilian French Toast.
-But, the Brazilians probably got their method from the Spanish.)
+But, the Brazilians probably got their method from the Portuguese.)

 The bread is first soaked in wine that has been infused with cinnamon and orange zest.

 Then, the soaked bread pieces are dipped in beaten egg, to coat all sides.

 Finally, the soaked and dipped bread slices are deep fried in olive oil.
 (The olive oil is key to giving torrijas their classic sweet and slightly savory combo of flavors.)